 Because physical sunscreens act as physical barriers between UVA/UVB rays and the skin, they tend to feel heavy and/or leave a film on the skin.
 They also rub off and sweat off easily.
 Chemical sunscreens tend to have a thinner consistency, spreading more easily on the skin.

 Are chemical sunscreens safe?

 The FDA announced in 2019 that it wants to see more data to support that chemical sunscreens meet specific safety criteria.
-One point that they made is that current research shows that oxybenzone, in particular, is absorbed through the skin to a higher degree than previously thought.
+One point they made is that current research shows that oxybenzone, in particular, is absorbed through the skin to a higher degree than previously thought.
 Research has found that it is present in breast milk, urine, blood plasma, and amniotic fluid.
 But, just because oxybenzone is present in the bloodstream doesn't make it dangerous.
-These chemicals have been around a long time and show no toxicity even with detectable levels.
+These chemicals have been around a long time and show no toxicity, even with detectable levels.

 Is mineral sunscreen the same as physical sunscreen?

 Yes, mineral and physical sunscreens are interchangeable.
 Titanium dioxide and zinc oxide are both minerals that are the main active ingredients in physical sunscreens.
-While mineral-based sunscreens are more natural, even their cleaner ingredients go through a chemical process during formulation.
+While mineral-based sunscreens are more natural, even their cleaner ingredients undergo a chemical process during formulation.
 A lot of mineral-based sunscreens also have chemical blockers in them.
 No matter what, all sunscreens have chemicals in them, whether they're considered natural or not.

 So, which sunscreen should you use?